bmonews2018/bmonews/en-US/faq/reg_verify.md

 **To join as a free member, please follow these steps:**

-1. Click “Join Free” at MOL’s homepage header
+1. Click “Join Free” at MOL’s homepage header.

 2. Enter all mandatory information and tick on “Marine Online User Agreement”.